TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 redirects to B, B redirects to A again).
 In this case, Extbase stops the processing after some steps.

-There is another important difference to the redirect Methods.
-When redirecting using the :php:`ForwardResponse()`, new objects will not (yet) be persisted to database.
-This is not done until the end of a request-response-cycle.
-Therefore no UID has yet been assigned to a new object and the transcription to a URL parameter fails.
-You can manually trigger the action of persisting before you return the :php:`ForwardResponse`, by using :php:`$persistenceManager->persistAll()`, though.
+There is another important difference between the redirect methods.
+Using the :php:`ForwardResponse()` to redirect, new objects will not (yet) be persisted to database.
+They will be persisted on the end of the request-response-cycle.
+Therefore no UID has been assigned to a new object yet and therefore the transcription to a URL parameter fails.
+You can manually trigger the persisting before you return the :php:`ForwardResponse`, by using :php:`$persistenceManager->persistAll()`, though.

-When calling the Method :php:`createAction(),` we already described the case of all Arguments being valid.
-But what happens, if a Frontend user inserts invalid data - or even manipulates the form to deliberately attack the website?
+When calling the method :php:`createAction(),` we already described the case of all Arguments being valid.
+But what happens, if a frontend user inserts invalid data - or even manipulates the form to deliberately attack the website?

 .. tip::